masterLazy/LazyWeb/README.md

 LazyWeb is based on **Windows API** and **OpenSSL**.
 LazyWeb is **multi-threaded**.

 ## Situation
-The development of LazyWeb has only recently begun.
+The development of LazyWeb is nearly half-done.
 It's under development. mLazy drew this picture to show his basic ideas:

 ![basic idea](basic_idea.png)